 Matthew 5:43-48 "You have heard that it was said, 'You shall love your neighbor and hate your enemy.'
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 For if you love those who love you, what reward have you?
 Do not even the tax collectors do the same?
 And if you greet your brethren only, what do you do more than others?
 Do not even the tax collectors do so?
 Therefore you shall be perfect, just as your Father in heaven is perfect.

 Notice how Jesus’ very early teaching found in Matthew equates the love we show our neighbors, even our enemies, with the love of God.
 He says, here, that our love for our neighbor or enemy is an imitation of God’s love.
 He also reminds them that God sends the sun and the rain on the just and the unjust.
 He does the same things.
-And so, our love for neighbor is supposed to imitate what God does Himself.
+Our love for neighbor is supposed to imitate what God does Himself.
 His love is for everyone.

-And so, our love should imitate that and be for everyone also.
+Our love should imitate that and be for everyone also.
 We are not just supposed to be chummy with just the people that love us.
 We are not supposed to just greet our brethren, but not greet anyone else, because that is not the example that has been given to us from God the Father.
 God the Father is loving toward everyone.

 Do you see the connections?
 The love that we show toward others is a gauge of our love toward God.